 the past fairly unmolested and concentrate on the future.
 The number of

 future scenarios based on "prophecy" is legion.
 Most are characterized

 by being materialistic, and of course they are almost always

 deterministic, relying on the concept that God is in control down to any

 level, knows exactly what will happen, and has given us prophecy to

-interpret this prophecy correctly.
+interpret for us this welter of prophecy correctly.